Pratham-gupta610/LostAndFind/docs/prd.md

 2. Set:\n   - status = OWNER_FOUND (for found items) or ITEM_FOUND (for lost items)
    - history_type = MAIN_HISTORY\n   - concluded_at = current timestamp
 3. Add the item to Public Return Section at the top (most recent first)
-4. Update homepage statistics in real-time:\n   - Decrease Lost Items count (if lost item concluded as'Item Found')
+4. Update homepage statistics in real-time:\n   - Decrease Lost Items count (if lost item concluded as 'Item Found')
    - Decrease Found Items count (if found item concluded as 'Owner Found')
    - Increase Return Items count\n5.
 Make the item visible in:\n   - Public Return Section (visible to ALL users)
 6. Remove the item from:\n   - Reporter's private Lost/Found list
-\nThis rule applies when conclusion is'Owner Found' or 'Item Found'.
+\nThis rule applies when conclusion is 'Owner Found' or 'Item Found'.

-#### 2.11.3 Other Conclusion Behavior
+\n#### 2.11.3 Other Conclusion Behavior
-If conclusion is:\n- 'Owner Not Found'\n- 'Item Not Found'\n\nThen:
+If conclusion is:\n- 'Owner Not Found'\n- 'Item Not Found'\n
+Then:
 1. Remove item from ACTIVE list (if required by logic)
 2. Set:\n   - history_type = USER_HISTORY
    - status = OWNER_NOT_FOUND or ITEM_NOT_FOUND (as appropriate)